CharbelDaher34/NER-Finetuning/ARCHITECTURE.md

 # Modular Training Architecture

-This document explains the refactored, modular training architecture that makes it easy to adapt the training pipeline for different tasks.
+This document explains the modular training architecture that makes it easy to adapt the training pipeline for different tasks.

 ## Overview

-The refactored architecture separates concerns into focused, reusable components:
+The architecture separates concerns into focused, reusable components:

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                    train_refactored.py                      │
+│                        train.py                             │
 │                    (Entry Point)                            │
 └──────────────────────┬──────────────────────────────────────┘
                        │